 Cryolipolysis: Everything to learn about freezing fat away.

-Cryolipolysis is the most popular scientific non-surgical treatment in fat reduction.
+Cryolipolysis is the most popular non-surgical treatment in fat reduction.
 Cryolipolysis stands for “cryo” = cold + “lipo” = fat + “lysis” = cell death and removal.
-In other words, when fat cells are subjected to precise cooling temperatures, they will crystalize and rupture.
+In other words, when fat cells are subjected to precise cooling temperatures, they crystalize and rupture.
 This results in cell death.

-Cryolipolysis also known as CoolSculpting or fat freezing, is scientifically shown to reduce stubborn bulges that withstand diet and exercise.
-Results appear natural and last, delivering long-term solutions to challenging fat deposits, like belly fat, love handles, thigh fat, double chins, arm pit fat, and more.
+Cryolipolysis, also known as CoolSculpting or fat freezing, is scientifically shown to reduce stubborn bulges that withstand diet and exercise.
+Results appear natural and last.
+Thus, CoolSculpting delivers long-term solutions to challenging fat deposits, like belly fat, love handles, thigh fat, double chins, arm pit fat, and more.
 Read on to discover more about Cryolipolysis and learn whether freezing fat away with CoolSculpting is right for you.

 The Discovery of Cryolipolysis

-Cryolipolysis was discovered by Harvard scientists Dieter Manstein, MD and R. Rox AndersonMD., .
-They noticed reductions in cheek fat with children who sucked on popsicles, a marvel called popsicle panniculitis.on Dr. Manstein described the concept of Cryolipolysis to Allure magazine, stating, “Fat freezes at a higher temperature than water.
-Think of butter and water in the refrigerator – one is solid, the other remains liquid.”
-Using the same basis, Dr. Manstein understood that when exposing fat budges to cold temperatures; he could successfully freeze fat without freezing the overlying skin or tissue.
-L. In contrast,The reason being skin cells are comprised mainly of water, and thus maintain a much lower freezing temperature than underlying fat cells.
+Cryolipolysis was discovered by Dieter Manstein, MD and R. Rox Anderson, MD., scientists at Harvard University.
+The two noticed reductions in cheek fat with children who sucked on popsicles, a marvel called popsicle panniculitis.
+This phenomenon sparked the concept of cryolipolysis.
+As Dr. Manstein described to Allure magazine, “Fat freezes at a higher temperature than water.”
+He presented the metaphor of “butter and water.”
+With the butter representing fat cells and the water representing skin cells.
+When put “in the refrigerator – one is solid, the other remains liquid.”
+Using the same basis, Dr. Manstein understood that by exposing fat budges to cold temperatures; he could successfully freeze fat without freezing the overlying skin or tissue.
+Like the butter and water in the refrigerator, the fat becomes hard and brittle.
+In contrast, the water withstands the cold without changing its physical properties.

 See real before and after results >>